checkly/docs.checklyhq.com/site/content/jobs/freelance-web-designer.md

 ## About you
 - Proven experience with designing landing pages, static sites, and social media assets.
 Preferably you can share a portfolio with live examples.
 - Excellent verbal and written communication skills (English).

-## How to apply

-Send us your application alongside your hourly rate.
-Please help us by providing as much related stuff as possible.
-LinkedIn, Dribbble, Behance or/and standalone PDFs.